BOTTLE WITH PEONIES AND BLUE DELPHINIUM BY VINCENT VAN GOGH

 Vincent van Gogh (1853 - 1890), Paris, June-July 1886

-Van Gogh painted this flower still life on a simple piece of card, using rapid, loose brushstrokes.
-It is one of many studies in which he experimented with the effects of different colours on each other.
-His brother Theo wrote to their mother: 'He is mainly painting flowers, with the aim of making future pictures brighter in colour.
+Van Gogh painted this still life of flowers with quick, loose brushstrokes on simple painter's cardboard.
+It is one of the many studies in which he tried out the effect of certain colours on each other.
+His brother Theo wrote to their mother: 'He paints mainly flowers, mainly with the aim of making his subsequent paintings fresher in colour'.

-Theo wrote that acquaintances were giving Van Gogh a bunch of flowers every week.
-This was one of the first bunches he painted; many more were to follow.
+Van Gogh received flowers every week from acquaintances, according to Theo.
+This was one of the first bouquets he handled, and many would follow.

-Read more about the life and work of Vincent van Gogh on his paintings page.
+Read more about the life and work of Vincent van Gogh on his painter page.

-With your purchase you immediately support the Van Gogh Museum ♥
+BEAUTIFUL: with your purchase you support the Van Gogh Museum Amsterdam ♥